DC Mural Guide: Celebrate the District's Black History Through Art

 Now, many new murals make statements about D.C. itself — highlighting a range of lived experiences.

-Demczuk gave the example of murals on the corner of 7th and Florida Street that honor go-go music.
+Demczuk gave the example of murals on the corner of 7th Street and Florida Avenue that honor go-go music.
 These popped up after some tried to prevent go-go music from being played loudly on that corner.

-Two years ago, the D.C. city council named go-go the official music of the District.
+Two years ago, the D.C.
+Council named go-go the official music of the District.
 The murals became a clear, loud and proud example of D.C. pride and culture that is here to stay.

 "Murals have moved from personalities to flowers to beauty to making political statements.
 And this is all part of who we are," he said.
 "This is all part of why murals are so important in keeping our history and our culture alive."

-It has played a part in expanding murals in the city by paying local artists.

-Miss CHELOVE is one of the artists who has worked with the department since 2011.
+Cita Sadeli, also known as MISS CHELOVE, is one of the artists who works with the department, something she's been doing since 2011.

-She says that it's important that art is being created to reflect issues that are happening locally.
+It's important that art is being created to reflect issues that are happening locally, MISS CHELOVE said.

-She explained how there was an explosion of public art in D.C. during the fight for racial justice in summer 2020.
+There was an explosion of public art in D.C. during the fight for racial justice in summer 2020, she said.

-"Lots of folks from grandmothers to teens were coming out and they were just expressing themselves in these spaces," Miss CHELOVE said about art that popped up at the time.
+"Lots of folks from grandmothers to teens were coming out and they were just expressing themselves in these spaces," she said of art that popped up at the time.

 She said that artists coming into the streets to paint and create has demystified the way murals are created.